liaoherui/GDmicro/README.md

 feature_importance.txt
 ----------------------
 This file contains the identified biomarkers information.
-All features are ranked by the importance with the descending order.
+All features are ranked by the importance in the descending order.